 There are currently no active references in this article.

-Halesia, as currently defined, contains three species, two in North America and one in China.
-They are deciduous trees or shrubs with winter buds enclosed in scales.
+Halesia, as now defined, contains two species in North America.
+These are deciduous trees or shrubs with winter buds enclosed in scales.
 The leaves are alternate with serrate margins; stipules are absent.
 The white flowers occur in axillary fascicles or short racemes on one-year-old branchlets.
 Flowering occurs before the leaves emerge; pedicels are slender and jointed.
 The flowers are hermaphrodite, four-merous, with a tubular calyx, four-ribbed and opening into four teeth, a campanulate corolla, four- to five-lobed, and 7–16 stamens, in one series.
-The fruit is a dry, indehiscent drupe with two to four wings and a short beak (Hwang & Grimes 1996).
+The fruit is a dry, indehiscent drupe with two to four wings and a short beak (Fritsch 2009, Hwang & Grimes 1996).

 The genus Halesia was named in honour of Dr Stephen Hales a pioneer plant physiologist, who was born at Bekesbourne, in Kent, in 1671, died at Teddington in 1761, and is best known botanically for his publicaiton Vegetable Staticks (1727).

-The American silverbells, especially forms of H. carolina, are justifiably popular garden trees, valued for their masses of pure white pendent flowers in early summer.
+The Silverbells, especially forms of H. carolina, are justifiably popular garden trees, valued for their masses of pure white pendent flowers in early summer.
 Unfortunately their names are becoming very confused as different points of taxonomic view are presented.
-A recent revision of the genus at the California Academy of Sciences, San Francisco has concluded that there are only two species in North America, H. carolina and H. diptera, the name H. carolina being applied to a single variable taxon that subsumes H. tetraptera, H. monticola and H. parviflora, and the various combinations under which these epithets have appeared (Fritsch & Lucas 2000).
+A recent revision of the genus at the California Academy of Sciences, San Francisco has concluded that there are only two species in North America, H. carolina and H. diptera, the name H. carolina being applied to a single variable taxon that subsumes the familiar names H. tetraptera, H. monticola and H. parviflora, and the various combinations under which these epithets have appeared (Fritsch & Lucas 2000).
 This position is used in the Flora of North America account of the genus and is adopted in our cross-referencing.
 Earlier work by Reveal & Seldin (1976) also recognises two species, but admits that there is a case for recognising four.
 In this scenario all taxa are maintained as separate species or varieties, the name H. carolina being restricted to the small-flowered southern variants also known as H. parviflora.
 This viewpoint has been embraced by American horticulturists, and was given wide publicity in an article by Rick Darke (2006), but has not been adopted in Europe.
 Peter Fritsch (pers. comm.
 2007) recommends the use of cultivar group names to denote horticulturally recognisable entities within the H. carolina complex (for example, H. carolina Monticola Group).
 It seems certain that the nomenclature of these trees in horticulture will be muddled for years to come.
-The American Halesia require moist, fertile acidic soil and flourish best in areas with hot summers, and there seems to be no evidence that H. macgregorii requires anything different.
+Halesia require moist, fertile, acidic soil and flourish best in areas with hot summers.

 Stamens 8, subequal in length (4 long 4 short).
 Stamen, protrude beyond petals.